taborgreat/creative-ideas/plan.md

-FINISHED flip tree graphics so root is bottom click title, status, schedule to manage on front end. click version icon next to name to switch between versions prestige button value chart is prestige dependenet with global values to side click + below or next to values to add new value or goal for value click on value or goal to pull up prompt to delete
+FINISHED flip tree graphics so root is bottom click title, status, schedule to manage on front end. click version icon next to name to switch between versions prestige button

-notes jump to prestige lines on current level
+FINSIHED value chart is prestige dependenet with global values to side FINSIHED click + below or next to values to add new value or goal for value FINSIHED click on value or goal to pull up prompt to delete

-FINISHED add ability to upload media to notes
+DINSIHED AND REMOVED notes jump to prestige lines on current level FINISHED add ability to upload media to notes

-on tree view line color/thickness is correlated to values. colors for values are next to name in value chart. thickness is relative value transfer top right corner of tree view there is in-progress, trim, and complete check boxes to select certain nodes click node to go make it have the page view
+on tree view line color/thickness is correlated to values. colors for values are next to name in value chart. thickness is relative value transfer top right corner of tree view there is in-progress, trim, and complete check boxes to select certain nodes FINSIHED click node to go make it have the page view

 ![Front end initial plan](https://i.imgur.com/xc42Hdy.jpeg)